 You’ll be provided with a coverall, mining equipment, a safety lamp, a POG absorber (respiratory device) and a miner’s helmet.
 You’ll also be given mining tasks by your guide – also known as the ‘foreman’.
 These tasks – which include testing for methane and digging salt – give you an authentic feel of what life for the miners may have been like, and a greater understanding of the mine’s history and geology.

 Practical information for the Miners’ Route:

-- The route takes 3 hours.
+- The route takes 3 hours and can be booked here.
 Make sure to be at the mine 15 minutes before your scheduled time.